Pawsey supercomputing board members

 He is a former Chief Executive of an LNG research and development alliance of CSIRO, Curtin University and UWA, partnering with Chevron, Woodside and Shell.
 Prior to his appointment at Pawsey Mark led the innovation and industry engagement portfolio at The University of Western Australia.
 In addition, Mark is the current Chair of the Board of All Saints’ College and was appointed an adjunct Senior Fellow of the Perth USAsia Centre (an international policy think tank) in 2017.

-Paul Nicholls is the Director of Strategic Projects, Office of Research and Development at Curtin University.
+Paul Nicholls is the Director, Research Partnerships at Curtin University.

 This role supports the research community across all disciplines in engaging with industry/government in strategic projects that provide research income and community benefit for Western Australians.